-Section B Recently, however, attitudes towards history and the way it should be presented have altered.
-The key word in heritage display is now 'experience', the more exciting the better and, if possible, involving all the senses.
-Good examples of this approach in the UK are the Jorvik Centre in York; the National Museum of Photography, Film and Television in Bradford; and the Imperial War Museum in London.
-In the US the trend emerged much earlier: Williamsburg has been a prototype for many heritage developments in other parts of the world.
+Recently, however, attitudes towards history and the way it should be presented have altered.
+The key word in heritage display is now 'experience the more exciting the better and, if possible, involving all the senses.
+Good examples of this approach in the UK are the Jorvik Centre in York; the National Museum of Photography, Elm and Television in Bradford; and the imperial War Museum in London.
+In the US the trend emerged much earlier.
+Williamsburg has been a prototype for many heritage developments in other parts of the world.
 No one can predict where the process will end.
-On so-called heritage sites the re-enactment of historical events is increasingly popular, and computers will soon provide virtual reality experiences, which will present visitors with a vivid image of the period of their choice, in which they themselves can act as if part of the historical environment.
-Such developments have been criticised as an intolerable vulgarisation, but the success of many historical theme parks and similar locations suggests that the majority of the public does not share this opinion.
+On so-called heritage sites, the re-enactment of historical events is increasingly popular, and computers will soon provide virtual reality experiences, which will present visitors with a vivid image of the period of their choice, in which they themselves can act as if part of the historical environment.
+Such developments have been criticised as an intolerable vulgarisation. but the success of many historical theme parks and similar locations suggests that the majority of the public does not share this opinion.

-Section D Theme parks are undergoing other changes,too, as they try to present more serious social and cultural issues, and move away from fantasy.
-This development is a response to market forces and, although museums and heritage sites have a special, rather distinct role to fulfil, they are also operating in a very competitive environment, where visitors make choices on how and where to spend their free time.
+Theme parks are undergoing other changes, too, as they try to present more serious social and cultural issues, and move away from fantasy.
+This development is a response to market forces and, although museums and heritage sites have a special. rather distinct, role to fulfill, they are also operating in a very competitive environment, where visitors make choices on how and where to spend their free time.
 Heritage and museum experts do not have to invent stories and recreate historical environments to attract their visitors: their assets are already in place.
 However, exhibits must be both based on artefacts and facts as we know them, and attractively presented.
-Those who are professionally engaged in the art of interpreting history are thus in a difficult position, as they must steer a narrow course between the demands of 'evidence' and 'attractiveness' especially given the increasing need in the heritage industry for income-generating activities.
+Those who are professionally engaged in the art of interpreting history are thus in a difficult position, as they must steer a narrow course between the demands of 'evidence' and 'attractiveness especially given the increasing need in the heritage industry for income generating activities.

-Section E It could be claimed that in order to make everything in heritage more 'real', historical accuracy must be increasingly altered.
+It could be claimed that in order to make everything in heritage more `real` historical accuracy must be increasingly altered.
 For example, Pithecanthropus erectus is depicted in an Indonesian museum with Malay facial features, because this corresponds to public perceptions.
 Similarly, in the Museum of Natural History in Washington, Neanderthal man is shown making a dominant gesture to his wife.
 Such presentations tell us more about contemporary perceptions of the world than about our ancestors.
-There is one compensation, however, for the professionals who make these interpretations: if they did not provide the interpretation, visitors would do it for themselves, based on their own ideas, misconceptions and prejudices.
-And no matter how exciting the result it would contain a lot more bias than the presentations provided by experts.
+There is one compensation, however, for the professionals who make these interpretations: If they did not provide the interpretation, visitors would do it for themselves. based on their own ideas. misconceptions and prejudices.
+And no matter how exciting the result, it would contain a lot more bias than the presentations provided by experts.

-Section F Human bias is inevitable, but another source of bias in the representation of history has to do with the transitory nature of the materials themselves.
+Human bias is inevitable, but another source of bias in the representation of history has to do with the transitory nature of the materials themselves.
 The simple fact is that not everything from history survives the historical process.
 Castles, palaces and cathedrals have a longer lifespan than the dwellings of ordinary people.
-The same applies to the furnishings and other contents of the premises.
+The same applies to the famishing and other contents of the premises.
 In a town like Leyden in Holland, which in the seventeenth century was occupied by approximately the same number of inhabitants as today, people lived within the walled town, an area more than five times smaller than modern Leyden.
-In most of the houses several families lived together in circumstances beyond our imagination.
-Yet in museums, fine period rooms give only an image of the lifestyle of the upper class of that era.
+In most of the houses, several families lived together in circumstances beyond our imagination.
+Yet In museums, line period rooms give only an image of the lifestyle of the upper class of that era.
 No wonder that people who stroll around exhibitions are filled with nostalgia; the evidence in museums indicates that life was so much better in the past.
-This notion is induced by the bias in its representation in museums and heritage centres.
+This notion is induced by the bias in its representation in museums and heritage centers.